mandliya/algorithms_and_data_structures/README.md

     - Add numbers where each digit of the number is represented by node of a linkedlist.
       Give output as a linked list.
     - Swap nodes of a linkedlist without swapping data
+    - Given a linked list, reverse alternate nodes and append at the end
 #### Tree
     - STL like implementation (include dir)
     - Pretty Print of a tree